kindofwhat/IntelligencePipeline/README.md

 ## V0.2: Check all use cases with Kafka

 ### Open
+- [ ] uberjar or something similar
+- [ ] make it available online somewhere
 - [ ] Multiple IP in parallel
 - [ ] Ingestion is on schedule
 - [ ] Large file strategy: many metadata producers take too long, e.g. stanfordnlp => tokenize this
 - [ ] IP can be rescheduled
 - [ ] Intelligent reprocessing of Metadata
 - [ ] Basic GUI
-- [ ] coroutines for MetadataProducers
+- [ ] coroutines for MetadataProducers and where it makes sense

 ### Done